Arch Linux Installation with /home directory

 Once you have connected the internet and machine is able to talk to internet, now we have the final and important procedure which is partitioning the disk.

-Create separate partitions using cfdisk which has friendly CLI interface compared to fdisk
+which has friendly CLI interface compared to fdisk

-once you are inside of cfdisk command, you can see a list(s) of device.
+command, you can see a list(s) of device.
 If you want the installation to be standalone just wipe the whole disk and create new partition as you want and keep in mind we need at least three partitions.

-3. swap partition - Linux Swap
+- swap partition -

-After creating the partition choose the Write option and exit out of the CLI interface
+option and exit out of the CLI interface

 Creating filesystem